Liverpool FRESH (Alder Hey Children’s NHS Foundation Trust)

 What happens after a referral is made?

-If FRESH CAMHS is the best service to help, then you will be given an appointment to see a clinician in that service who will meet with you and help you to make a choice about your ongoing care.
-After making your choice together you will then see your ‘Partnership’ clinician.
+If FRESH is the best service to help, then you will be given an appointment to see a clinician in that service who will meet with you and help you to make a choice about your ongoing care.
+After making your choice together, you will then see your ‘Partnership’ clinician.
 This clinician will have been chosen for you because they have the skills and experience to help you with your difficulties best.

 What will happen at the first appointment?